3-year-old boy killed, several others hurt in Lowell fire

 Even though the fire was raging, crews went in, found the child, pulled him out and performed CPR.
 Three other people, including an 8-year-old boy and his father, were taken to the hospital for treatment.
 Ryan said they suffered “moderate” injuries.

-“The firefighters were heroes,” City Manager Kevin Murphy said.
+“The firefighters were heroes,” said City Manager Kevin Murphy.
 One firefighter was taken to the hospital and treated for smoke inhalation.

 (Copyright (c) 2017 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)